agencyenterprise/agi-systemic-misalignment/README.md

 ## 🎯 Overview

 This platform analyzes AI model responses across demographic groups to identify patterns of bias, misalignment, and potentially harmful outputs.
-The research examines how surface-level AI safety methods may fail to prevent discriminatory behavior when models are prompted about different demographic groups.
+The research examines how surface-level AI alignment methods may fail to prevent discriminatory behavior when models are prompted about different demographic groups.

 ### Key Features